2014 NCAA Division I women's basketball tournament: National championship

-Undefeated Connecticut faced undefeated Notre Dame in the final game, the first ever to feature two undefeated teams.
+Undefeated Connecticut faced undefeated Notre Dame in the championship game, the first ever to feature two undefeated teams.
 After a hard-fought first half, the Connecticut Huskies pulled away in the second for a 79–58 victory.
 National Player of the Year Breanna Stewart scored 21 points for Connecticut.
 Stefanie Dolson added 17 points and 16 rebounds for the victors.
 Kayla McBride had 21 points for the Notre Dame Irish.
 Connecticut won the rebound battle 54–31 and held Notre Dame to a season low in points.
 After the game, Notre Dame coach Muffet McGraw said "I thought we were playing the Miami Heat for a while [Connecticut is] just that good."

 By winning, Connecticut moved to 40–0 on the season and claimed their ninth title, surpassing Tennessee's eight titles for the most all-time.
 Coach Geno Auriemma said he was "flattered and grateful and all the things that come with this kind of accomplishment ...
 I'm more proud of the legacy that exists and what Connecticut basketball is as opposed to the number of championships."
 All nine of the school's titles, five with unbeaten records, have come during Auriemma's twenty seasons as head coach.
 Connecticut became the second school to finish the year 40–0, the other being Baylor.
 They have now won 46 consecutive games, the third most in NCAA history, but well short of their NCAA record of 90.

 For Notre Dame, it was their third loss in the title game in the last four years.
 They were inhibited by the loss of senior starter Natalie Achonwa to injury in the Regional Final.
 The Irish had won seven of the previous nine meeting between the two powerhouses.
 However, Connecticut beat them during the tournament for the second consecutive year, having eliminated them in the Final Four in 2013.